 In June 2018, the CRA issued a call for artists.
 The ask: Design and paint a mural that is inspired by the city of Clearwater, and have it completed by Jan.
 31, 2019.

-This is the first large-scale mural project in downtown and will set the tone of future public art projects.
+We received 144 applications for five sites around downtown!
+Below are the final products.
+The first large-scale mural project in downtown, this project set the tone of future public art projects.
 See them for yourself in Downtown Clearwater, and share your photos with us with #muralsofclearwater!

 Comunidad is a celebration of cultural diversity, and shows empowered, united women who form a network and community.
 Uruguayan artists Florencia Duran and Camilo Nunez use sketches of real women to inform their murals and portraits.
 View the making of the mural HERE